guswns531/FUSEE/README.md

 ## Initial Setup (Single Node)

+Assume that the directory /home/hjang/storage/FUSEE is shared across all nodes.

 1. Navigate to the setup directory and run the environment preparation script:
    ```bash
    cd setup